WICG/shared-storage/README.md

     *   `key` and `value` are both strings.
     *   Options include:
         *   `ignoreIfPresent` (defaults to false): if true, a `key`’s entry is not updated if the `key` already exists.
 The embedder is not notified which occurred.
-        * `withLockOnResource`: acquire a lock on the designated resource before executing.
+        * `withLock`: acquire a lock on the designated resource before executing.
 See [Locking for modifier methods](#locking-for-modifier-methods) for details.
 *   `window.sharedStorage.append(key, value, options)`
     *   Appends `value` to the entry for `key`.
 Equivalent to `set` if the `key` is not present.
     *   Options include:
-        *   `withLockOnResource`: acquire a lock on the designated resource before executing.
+        *   `withLock`: acquire a lock on the designated resource before executing.
 See [Locking for modifier methods](#locking-for-modifier-methods) for details.
 *   `window.sharedStorage.delete(key, options)`
     *   Deletes the entry at the given `key`.
     *   Options include:
-        *   `withLockOnResource`: acquire a lock on the designated resource before executing.
+        *   `withLock`: acquire a lock on the designated resource before executing.
 See [Locking for modifier methods](#locking-for-modifier-methods) for details.
 *   `window.sharedStorage.clear(options)`
     *   Deletes all entries.
     *   Options include:
-        *   `withLockOnResource`: acquire a lock on the designated resource before executing.
+        *   `withLock`: acquire a lock on the designated resource before executing.
 See [Locking for modifier methods](#locking-for-modifier-methods) for details.
 *   `window.sharedStorage.worklet.addModule(url, options)`
     *   Loads and adds the module to the worklet (i.e. for registering operations).
 The handling should follow the [worklet standard](https://html.spec.whatwg.org/multipage/worklets.html#dom-worklet-addmodule), unless clarified otherwise below.
     *   This method can only be invoked once per worklet.
 This is because after the initial script loading, shared storage data (for the invoking origin) will be made accessible inside the worklet environment, which can be leaked via subsequent `addModule()` (e.g. via timing).